 Gain ACTing skills while exploring and performing plays about our nation's hisTORY.

-Avoid the summer slide while having fun with ACT TORY classes and camps!
+Avoid the summer slide while having fun with ACT TORY camps!

 Led by teaching artists Diane Crews and Paige Hoke, participants will engage with history and language arts, apply critical thinking skills, and learn basic theatrical skills.
 Each session culminates in sharing and performing for family and friends.
-Classes and camps are specifically designed for age appropriate instruction.
+Camps are specifically designed for age appropriate instruction.
 Skills like stage presence, projection, and teamwork are integrated with reading, writing, research, art, and history.

 About the teaching artists:

 Diane Crews drew from over 40 years in education and theater to create ACT TORY classes and camps.
 She has worked with students in the York community at the York Little Theater and DreamWrights Youth & Family Theatre.
 Crews has published a book, two plays, and a variety of journal and magazine articles, in addition to producing nearly fifty plays!

 Paige Hoke brings her experience as an actor, director, teacher, and playwright to creating ACT TORY classes and camps.
 Locally, she has been a teaching artist and director at DreamWrights Youth & Family Theatre.
 Her play, "The Princess Rescuers," was nominated for the KCACFT David Mark Cohen Playwriting Award and the Theatre for Young Audiences Award.

 Location: All ACT TORY programs are held at the Historical Society Museum, 250 E. Market Street.